minweny/1p3a_auto_sign/README.md

 }
 ```
 6. In the same folder, create emails.json
-Fill in your account and password for Gmail, and the email address that you want to receive the notification.
+<br>Fill in your account and password for Gmail, and the email address that you want to receive the notification.
 <br>Note: You may need to disable some security settings in Gmail
 ```json
 {